DevOpsBootcamp/website/source/operating-systems.rst

 #.
 What are some different types of Operating Systems?
 #.
 What constitutes a 'Distribution' of Linux?
 #.
-How is Linux different from Windows?
-OSX?
+How is Linux different from Windows? macOS?
 #.
 How is Debian different from Redhat?

 .. ifnotslides::